Principal & Founder

 Monica, founder of Grit Work, has more than twenty years of experience in food and hospitality.

-She builds trust amongst stakeholders by creating strategic sourcing and sustainable supply chain strategies.
-Monica established a solid reputation by working with the owners of Pret A Manger and becoming its first US Head of Marketing, Supply Chain, and Product Development.
-She has also developed not-for-profit programs at Karen Karp & Partners, innovating food systems and the Clinton Global Initiative.
+She builds trust amongst stakeholders by creating product design and sustainable supply chain strategies.
+Monica launched Pret A Manger international becoming its first US Head of Marketing, Supply Chain, and Product Development.
+She brings food systems thinking across all sectors including foundation and not-for-profit work in positions at Karen Karp & Partners, innovating food systems and the Clinton Global Initiative.

-Monica brings systems thinking to the food industry, including as co-founder of Happa Kitchen – re-imagining Chinese heritage recipes for the American home.
+Currently, Monica is the co-founder of Happa Kitchen – re-imagining Chinese-American food for the kitchen.

 Monica holds a BS from Cornell Hotel School and an MS from New York University’s Center for Global Affairs.
 She is a board member of the Pret Foundation and an elected member of Cornell’s University Council, and President’s Council for Cornell Women.
-A first-generation Chinese-American, she can be found on the Upper West Side on the weekends in Central Park.
+A first-generation Chinese-American, she can be found on the Upper West Side with her kids in Central Park.

 We partner with industry leaders to bring sustainable supply chains from the back end to front end.
-GritWork’s purchasing and supply chain leaders offer hands-on knowledge and in-depth experience.
+GritWork’s partners offer hands-on knowledge and in-depth experience.

 Produce & Distribution